kregerl/steganos/README.md

 # Steganos

-Name is the greek that means "covered" or "hidden"
+Name is the greek word that means "covered" or "hidden"

 Steganos is a form of least significant bit [Steganography](https://en.wikipedia.org/wiki/Steganography) that hides text or images inside other images.